ethantilley/React_CanvasPainter/README.md

 * enter: cd c:\etc\ReactJS_CanvasPainter
 * enter: npm start
 * Local browser page should open and application is ready to use.

-## Why

-A test application for a job position.

 ## Goals With This Program
 - [X] Draw using the cursor.